AdaCore/RecordFlux/doc/Language-Reference.md

 ## Type Derivation

-A type derivation allows to create a new message type based on an existing message type.
+A type derivation enables the creation of a new message type based on an existing message type.

 #### Syntax